 This has been my favorite hard drive for pretty much everything I do.
 I have at least 3 of these drives around my house right now, one of which is currently hooked up to my Xbox One, and has been since it’s launch back in 2013.
-It’s small, light, and portable, as well as being USB 3.0, so it fits all of the criteria for a great hard drive for the Xbox One X. Prices can range from around $75 to $110 depending on which size you choose to go with and, if you like this sort of thing, the Western Digital hard drive comes in a variety of colors.
+It’s small, light, and portable, as well as being USB 3.0, so it fits all of the criteria for a great hard drive for the Xbox One X. Prices can vary depending on which size you choose to go with and, if you like this sort of thing, the Western Digital hard drive comes in a variety of colors.
 This is our #1 pick for external hard drives for the Xbox One X, as well as the Xbox One and Xbox One S.

 Seagate Expansion Portable Hard Drive